 The growth and credit performance of CLOs after the GFC have been strong, notwithstanding a loosening of credit underwriting standards in the leveraged loan market.
 CLOs issued after the GFC have higher levels of credit enhancement and subordination, which may act as a compensating factor to protect senior tranche holders from losses due to the lower collateral quality.
 Non-bank investors hold most of the mezzanine and junior tranches, while banks have shifted to the senior tranches since the GFC.
 Analyses carried out by authorities and market participants in recent years suggest increased resilience of the senior tranches of CLO structures despite the deterioration in lending standards.
-However, the extent to which these outcomes can be attributed to the reforms is less obvious given that structural improvements were largely market-driven; risk retention is only one of the factors considered by CLO investors for risk alignment; and that CLO managers are able to actively manage their portfolio.
-Moreover, the practice of some CLO managers financing their risk retention obligations using funds from third-party investors raises questions about the extent to which the objective of risk alignment is fulfilled.
-Some evidence - based on analyses of deals since a US court overturned the applicability of the risk retention rule to open-market CLOs in the US in 2018 - suggests that risk retention may impact pricing at the margin, potentially by broadening the eligible investor base.
+However, the extent to which these outcomes can be attributed to the reforms is less obvious given that structural improvements were largely market-driven; risk retention is only one of the factors considered by CLO investors for risk alignment; and CLO managers are able to actively manage their portfolio.
+Analyses of deals since a US court overturned the applicability of the risk retention rule to open-market CLOs in the US in 2018 yields mixed results on the impact of risk retention on pricing, though it suggests that it may be used as a signalling tool in times of stress; but risk retention appears to have limited effect on the riskiness of CLO portfolios at least during normal times.
+The behavioural constraints resulting from such requirements are likely to vary over the cycle and could be most pronounced during peaks of the credit cycle.
+Moreover, the practice of some CLO managers financing their risk retention obligations using funds from third-party investors raises questions about the extent to which the objective of risk alignment is fulfilled (see below).

 The literature generally finds that risk retention is effective in better aligning the incentives of originators and investors in the RMBS market.
 Credit performance in the European and US RMBS markets has been strong post-GFC, while average subordination levels are much lower compared to the overall securitisation market, reflecting the comparatively lower credit risk of the underlying loans.
-Stress testing exercises also highlight the resilience of this market.
+Stress testing exercises also highlight the resilience of this market, which has benefited from tighter underwriting standards for residential mortgages and increased use of macroprudential policies for housing market risks.
 A large portion of RMBS is retained by banks in some jurisdictions as collateral for accessing central bank financing facilities.
-Analysis conducted for the European RMBS market does not suggest an obvious misalignment of incentives between issuers and investors in recent years, though this may also be due to other reforms such as strengthened mortgage underwriting standards.
+Analysis conducted for the European RMBS market suggests improved pricing of risk and no evidence of an obvious misalignment of incentives between issuers and investors in recent years, though this may also be due to other reforms such as strengthened mortgage underwriting standards.

-Some stakeholders have raised concerns that the reforms have increased costs for issuers and investors, thereby diminishing the appeal of securitisation as a financing tool, even though several of the cited reforms are jurisdiction-specific and were not part of the G20 reform agenda.
+Some stakeholders have raised concerns around divergences in jurisdictional implementation and that certain reforms have increased costs for issuers and investors, thereby diminishing the appeal of securitisation as a financing tool.
+However, several of the cited reforms are jurisdiction-specific and not part of the G20 reform agenda.
+Available evidence does not suggest a significant negative impact on cross-border investments in securitisation since the reforms were introduced.
 While securitisation has diminished in relation to private sector credit since the GFC, the decline has not been uniform across all segments and much of the decline took place in the immediate aftermath of the GFC, before the reforms were implemented.
 Moreover, it is not clear that overall financing to the economy has been negatively affected if one considers growing corporate and household indebtedness and the growth in alternative financing instruments over this period (e.g. corporate bonds, covered bonds in Europe, agency MBS in the US and other countries).